 21. Snuggle under your favourite cosy blanket

-Perhaps with a book and a cup of tea, perhaps for a nap, perhaps with a child and tickles and giggles.
+Perhaps with a book and a cup of tea, perhaps for a nap to catch up on enough sleep, perhaps with a child and tickles and giggles.

 Tidy home, tidy mind.Unknown